thomascrha/BatteryMonitor/README.md

 # TODO:

-Now this is a work in progress and still needs alot of work; things I want to add ASAP.
+### Now this is a work in progress and still needs alot of work; things I want to add ASAP.
+- [ ] Add any contributions in code (i.e. pilfered code)
+- [ ] Add Licence to each code file
 - [ ] Dynamic Button Config - config buttons in config i.e. presses or held, hold time, GPIO pin, associated function (currently shutdown or monitor)
 - [ ] Create init.d script to tie into Debians services
 - [ ] Integrate Cambles code base into this allowing configuration and use of Cambles SafeShutdown board.